leanprover/fp-lean/functional-programming-lean/src/monad-transformers/reader-io.md

 ```
 The call to `toEntry` is a [nested action](../hello-world/conveniences.md#nested-actions)—the parentheses are optional in positions where the arrow couldn't have any other meaning, such as `match`.
 When the filename doesn't correspond to an entry in the tree (e.g. because it is `..`), `dirTree` does nothing.
-When the filename is an ordinary file, `dirTree` calls a helper to show it with the current configuration.
+When the filename points to an ordinary file, `dirTree` calls a helper to show it with the current configuration.
-When the filename is a directory, it is shown with a helper, and then its contents are recursively shown in a new configuration in which the prefix has been extended to account for being in a new directory.
+When the filename points to a directory, it is shown with a helper, and then its contents are recursively shown in a new configuration in which the prefix has been extended to account for being in a new directory.

 Showing the names of files and directories is achieved with `showFileName` and `showDirName`:
 ```lean